MohitChaudhari7/Machine-Learning-Using-Python/README.md

 <br/>**Note:** The model in above images is trained using a polynomial of degree 3,you can change the degree and find the optimal fit for a given data.
 </a>

-## Support Vector Regression(SVR)
+## Support Vector Regression

-Code for support vector regression is in the file "support_vector_regression.py".
+Code for support vector regression(svr) is in the file "support_vector_regression.py".
 <br/>Here we will be using "HeightVsAge.csv" dataset which contains the average height at different ages.In support vector regression , we can use different kernels to train the model according to the distribution of the data points.In this case , we have used the 'Gaussian RBF Kernel'.
 For learning more about kernels and other terminologies click [<u>here</u>](/Explanations/svm_svr.md)

 <br/>![SVR](Images/svr_train.png) &nbsp; &nbsp; &nbsp;